jdx/mise/docs/cli/where.md

 # `mise where <TOOL@VERSION>`

-Display the installation path for a runtime
+Display the installation path for a tool

-Must be installed.
+The tool must be installed for this to work.

 ## Arguments